 - Seborrhea patients should carefully change skincare products.

 - But avoid using styling lotions, chemicals, hair dye, and blow-drying.

 - When an increased presence of seborrhea dandruff is shown, products containing antifungal substances should be used.

-- If hair loss is observed, treatments that are normally indicated for alopecia can be recommended.
+- If hair loss is observed, treatments usually indicated for alopecia can be recommended.

 - You should follow a balanced diet and drink 2 to 3 liters of water daily.

 - If the problem persists for two or more weeks, a dermatologist should be consulted to find a more aggressive treatment.